81: DIY your Pantry with Kris Bordessa

 Have you ever walked through the grocery store and looked at all those pre-made items like mayo, ketchup, and sour cream?
 Have you ever wondered how you could DIY your pantry and start making those things yourself?

-I had the opportunity to talk with Kris Bordessa recently about how to DIY your pantry — and her new book Attainable Sustainable: The Lost Art of Self-Reliant Living.
+I had the opportunity to talk with Kris Bordessa recently about how to DIY your pantry — and her book Attainable Sustainable: The Lost Art of Self-Reliant Living.
 (That’s an affiliate link, friends.)
-Kris was so fun to talk to, and blew my mind about how easy some of these pantry items are.
+Kris was so fun to talk to (listen to the actual interview by pressing the play button at the top of this post!) and she blew my mind about how easy some of these pantry items are.

 Y’all, why are we buying this stuff pre-made at the store?